Roasted Leeks en Papillote

 METHOD:

-Line a half-sheet baking pan with an 18-inch sheet of parchment paper and lightly oil it.
+Preheat oven to 425°F. Line a half-sheet pan with an 18-inch sheet of parchment paper and lightly oil the center.

 You can gussy up this dish in many ways.